 Use this section to get your user primed to consume your product or API.
 A Getting Started section would be a good place to begin.
-Make sure your user knows how to access your API and learn about what your API/product does.
-This is also a great place to provide instructions for authentication.
+Make sure your user learns about what your API/product does and knows how to access it.

 We recommend using the guide section for tutorials, in-depth descriptions and schema tables, examples, edge cases, and workflow explainers.